MangelMaxime/Nacara/docs/content/guide/code-blocks.md

 title: Code blocks
 ---

-Nacara treats a code block as a list of lines, each a list of tokens, with annotations on top.
-That is why highlighting, markers and line numbers compose instead of fighting each other.
+Nacara treats a code block as a list of lines, each a list of tokens, with annotations on top, so highlighting, markers and line numbers compose.

-The meta syntax follows [Expressive Code](https://expressive-code.com), so it is the one you probably already know.
+The meta syntax follows [Expressive Code](https://expressive-code.com).

 ## Title